RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Sarcasm_Irony/Endless_Sarcasm_Irony_Reddit0.md

 ++ Endless attraction to Trump images and icons / status symbol of rich
 ++ Hate training camp
 ++ Entertainment focus
+++ "JUst like The Onion!"
+Kremlin and White House

 &nbsp;